wesmith4/bitsWS/content/home/skills.md

 active = true  # Activate this widget? true/false
 weight = 30  # Order that this section will appear.

-title = "Interests & Skills"
+title = "Skills & Interests"
 subtitle = ""

 # Showcase personal skills or business features.